 10. Different post displays for desktop and mobile devices

 While creating any kind of post, it should be kept in mind that it will be viewed on both desktops and mobile devices.
 So, you have to try your best to optimize the content in a way that is suitable for both.

 The post should not contain more than 1500 characters.
 With the switch of the device that it is being viewed on, the content will get cut off so you should try to keep your content as precise yet informative as possible

 11. Rejection of post

-Your post will get rejected if you violate any of the GMB policy points which have been stated earlier in this article.
+Your post will get rejected if you violate any of the GMB policy points that have been stated earlier in this article.
 If your post gets rejected, a red "Rejected" notice will appear.
 Most of the time, the post gets rejected due to inappropriate photos or videos used.
-Google also rejects posts that contain any kind of sensitive topics.
+Google also rejects posts that contain any kind of sensitive topic.

 12. How to Avoid Rejection?